C# Interview Questions

 In this example:

-retrieves the value if it exists.- The null-coalescing operator (
+nullableInt.HasValuechecks if the nullable type has a value.nullableInt.Valueretrieves the value if it exists.- The null-coalescing operator (

-) provides a default value if the nullable type isnull
+??) provides a default value if the nullable type isnull.

 Example: